jason2003120/2016_ACA_Final/Proposal.md

 ###week 1 (4/20):
 Implement the PGM and the feature classifier and feed the pure vocal sound for classification.
 ###week 2 (4/27):
-Develop the vocal extaction method in order to classify mixed music.
+Develop the vocal extraction method in order to classify mixed music.
 ###week 3 (5/4) :
 Accuracy Improvement
+###week 4 (5/11) :
+Demo and presentation

 ##Job Assignment
-Vocal extaction from mixed music: Bryan Cheng
+Vocal extraction from mixed music: Bryan Cheng

 Feature Analysis and classification: Cheng Hsun Lee